composewell/streamly/docs/User/Tutorials/functionality-overview.md

 The `Array` and MutArray types are unboxed arrays, they require an `Unbox` instance.
-Writing to an `Array` or `MutArray` is in fact serializing the type, and reading from them is deserializing it.
+Writing to an `Array` or `MutArray` is in fact exactly the same as serializing the type, and reading from them is deserializing it.

 ### Serialize